kurniawano/ictpsp.github.io/_Notes/Defining_Function.md

 ## Functions Returning Multiple Outputs Using a Tuple

-Let's say if we want our function not only to return the speed in km/h but also in mph (miles per hour).
-Python allows functions to return a *tuple*.
-A tuple is a collection data type that can contain more than one values.
-In order to create a tuple, we just need to separate them using a comma (`,`).
-Most of the time, for clarity purposes, we put a parenthesis around the tuple.
+Suppose we want our function to return not only the speed in km/h but also in mph (miles per hour).
+Python allows functions to return a tuple.
+A tuple is a collection data type that can contain more than one value.
+To create a tuple, we simply separate the values using a comma (,).
+For clarity, we often enclose the tuple in parentheses.

 For example, the code below creates a tuple and print its values and its type.